Florianópolis: Beaches

 Became well known in the 1970s, when surfers from around the world discovered its waves.
 Joaquina Beach is accessible from the Lagoon of Conceição.
-Many surf cups began to emerge, and great Catarinense surfing personalities.
+Many surf cups began to emerge, and great Catarinense surfing personalities emerged.
 It is one of the beaches that offers the best tourist facilities, receiving a large number of tourists from around Brazil and the world on the warm days in spring and summer.
-The rock complex situated to the left of the beach, the night lighting and the public showers are some of the trademarks at Joaquina.
-There is a big paid parking lot, toilets, tourist coach parking lot, lifeguards, police station, handicraft shop, bars, restaurant and hotels.
+The rock complex situated to the left of the beach, the night lighting, and the public showers are some of the trademarks at Joaquina.
+There is a big paid parking lot, toilets, tourist coach parking lot, lifeguards, police station, handicraft shop, bars, restaurant, and hotels.
 Sand boards can be rented on the spot.